dshah003/mark_four/README.md

 ### Notes

 - No matter the source of input (joystick/autonomous), eventually all the motion related commands are convertered into velocity commands and published over /vel_cmd
+- Edit the "camera" argument in openni_launch/openni.launch from "camera" to "kinect"